Gurmie12/VeerAI/readMe.md

 Use "npm install" to install the dependencies.

-Use 'mpm start' on the main React app to launch the front-end .
+Use 'npm start' on the main React app to launch the front-end .

 Go to the folder called 'RESTAPI' and use 'node index.js' to launch the backend server (REST API).